-- 13.1 The School's Governing Body has appointed a Designated Safeguarding Lead (DSL).
-The DSL is a member of the School's Senior Management Team (SMT) with the necessary status and authority to take lead responsibility for safeguarding and child protection (including online safety). - 13.2 The DSL has the appropriate status and authority within the School and the time, funding, training, resources, and support to enable him / her to provide advice and support to other staff on child welfare, safeguarding and child protection matters, to take part in strategy discussions and interagency meetings and / or to support other staff to do so and to contribute to the assessment of children. - 13.3 The DSL will liaise with the Head to advise and update them on issues relating to police investigations and the statutory requirement for children to have an appropriate adult (see also, paragraph 3.2, Appendix 1). - 13.4 The name and contact details of the DSL / DDSLs are set out in the School contacts list at the front of this Policy.
-The main responsibilities of the DSL are set out in Appendix 1 and Annex C of KCSIE 2023. - 13.5 The DSL takes lead responsibility for all aspects of safeguarding and child protection throughout the School (including online safety and understanding the filtering and monitoring systems and processes in place).
+- The School's Governing Body has appointed a Designated Safeguarding Lead (DSL).
+The DSL is a member of the School's Senior Management Team (SMT) with the necessary status and authority to take lead responsibility for safeguarding and child protection (including online safety).
+The DSL can be contacted by phone. - The DSL has the appropriate status and authority within the School and the time, funding, training, resources, and support to enable her to provide advice and support to other staff on child welfare, safeguarding and child protection matters, to take part in strategy discussions and inter-agency meetings - and / or to support other staff to do so - and to contribute to the assessment of children. - The DSL will liaise with the Head to advise and update them on issues relating to police investigations and the statutory requirement for children to have an appropriate adult (see also, paragraph 3, Appendix 1). - The name and contact details of the DSL / DDSLs are set out in the School contacts list at the front of this Policy.
+The main responsibilities of the DSL are set out in Appendix 1 and Annex C of KCSIE 2024. - The DSL takes lead responsibility for all aspects of safeguarding and child protection throughout the School (including online safety and understanding the filtering and monitoring systems and processes in place).
 The DSL will meet with the Nominated Safeguarding Governor at least on a termly basis.
-(See also paragraph 11.3). - 13.6 If the DSL is unavailable, the activities of the DSL will be carried out by one of the two Deputy Designated Safeguarding Leads, ('DDSLs') as appropriate.
-The DDSLs are trained to the same standard as the DSL. - 13.7 The DSL and the DDSLs have written job descriptions outlining the responsibilities and activities connected to their roles.
+(See also paragraph 11). - If the DSL is unavailable, the activities of the DSL will be carried out by one of the two Deputy Designated Safeguarding Leads, ('DDSLs') as appropriate.
+The DDSLs are trained to the same standard as the DSL. - The DSL and the DDSLs have written job descriptions outlining the responsibilities and activities connected to their roles.

-14 Duty of staff, Governors, and volunteers
+Duty of staff, Governors, and volunteers

-- 14.1 All staff, Governors and volunteers of the School are under a general legal duty to: - 14.1.1 protect children from abuse; - 14.1.2 be aware of the terms and procedures in this Policy and to follow them; - 14.1.3 know how to access and implement the procedures in this Policy, independently if necessary; - 14.1.4 keep a sufficient record of any concerns, discussions, and decisions in accordance with this Policy; and - 14.1.5 report any matters of concern in accordance with this Policy as soon as possible without investigating further. - 14.2 Staff connected to the School's Early Years and Later Years provisions are under an on-going duty to inform the School if their circumstances change which would mean they meet any of the criteria for disqualification under the Childcare Act 2006.
+All staff, Governors and volunteers of the School are under a general legal duty to:

+protect children from abuse;

+- be aware of the terms and procedures in this Policy and to follow them; - know how to access and implement the procedures in this Policy, independently if necessary; - keep a sufficient record of any concerns, discussions, and decisions in accordance with this is Policy; and - > report any matters of concern in accordance with this Policy as soon as possible without investigating further.

+Staff connected to the School's Early Years and Later Years provisions are under an on-going duty to inform the School if their circumstances change which would mean they meet any of the criteria for disqualification under the Childcare Act 2006.
 Staff should refer to the School's Safer Recruitment Policy for further information about this duty and to their contract of employment in respect of their on-going duty to update the School.

-15 Training
+12 Training

-- 15.1 The School provides regular guidance and training, both during induction and at regular intervals thereafter to ensure that staff understand what is expected of them by this policy. - 15.2 The level and frequency of training will depend on the level and role of individual members of staff. - 15.3 Any contractors working regularly in the School are provided with the School's safeguarding leaflet outlining: The Code of Conduct for visitors, their duty to pass on any concerns and the contact details of the DSL. - 15.4 All training will be carried out in accordance with HSCP procedures and or guidance where possible. - 15.5 The School maintains electronic records of all staff training.
+The School provides regular guidance and training, both during induction and at regular intervals thereafter to ensure that staff understand what is expected of them by this policy.

+The level and frequency of training will depend on the level and role of individual members of staff.

+Any contractors working regularly in the School are provided with the School's safeguarding leaflet outlining: The Code of Conduct for visitors, their duty to pass on any concerns and the contact details of the DSL.

+All training will be carried out in accordance with HSCP procedures and or guidance where possible.

+The School maintains electronic records of all staff training.

-16 Induction
+13 Induction